VOCATIONAL EDUCATION IN THE NEP 2020

 (ii) The teaching of vocational courses from class 6, mostly in the form of internships and practical activities, to ensure that every student should at least study one vocational course.

-Integration of Vocational Education with Academic Learning and formation of NCIVE
+Education with Academic Learning and formation of NCIVE

 “Vocational education will be integrated into all school and higher education institutions in a phased manner over the next decade.
 Focus areas for vocational education will be chosen based on skills gap analysis and mapping of local opportunities.
 MHRD will constitute a National Committee for the Integration of Vocational Education (NCIVE), consisting of experts in vocational education and representatives from across Ministries, in collaboration with industry, to oversee this effort.”